Embedding Jupyter Notebook Cells

 Overview

-You can include the output of an external Jupyter notebook in a Quarto document with the embed shortcode.
-To embed a notebook cell, provide the path to a Jupyter Notebook and a cell identifier.
-For example, this notebook called penguins.ipynb has a cell labelled fig-bill-scatter:
+You can include the output of another Quarto document (.qmd or .ipynb) with the embed shortcode.
+To embed the output of a code block or notebook cell, provide the path to document and an identifier for the block or cell.
+For example, this Jupyter notebook called penguins.ipynb has a cell labelled fig-bill-scatter:

 A screenshot of a Jupyter Notebook with the name 'penguins.ipynb', with a cell highlighted that has the code chunk option label set to fig-bill-scatter.
 Below the cell is the resulting plot.